-Audit of the Executive Office for United States

-Attorneys' Information Security Program Pursuant

-to the Federal Information Security Modernization

-Act of 2014, Fiscal Year 2021
+Audit of the Executive Office for United States Attorneys' Information Security Management Program Pursuant to the Federal Information Security Modernization Act of 2014, Fiscal Year 2024

-AUDIT DIVISION

-22-075

-MAY 2022
+Objectives

-COMMENTARY AND SUMMARY Audit of the Executive Office for United States Attorneys' Information Security Program Pursuant to the Federal Information Security Modernization Act of 2014, Fiscal Year 2021 Objectives The objectives of this audit were to: (1) determine whether the Executive Office for United States Attorneys' (EOUSA) overall information security program and practices were consistent with the requirements of the Federal Information Security Modernization Act (FISMA); (2) examine areas and vulnerabilities specified within the U.S. House of Representatives Committee on Oversight and Reform Letter (Congressional Letter) related to the facilitation of telework during the coronavirus pandemic; and (3) complete the Department of Homeland Security fiscal year 2021 Cyberscope reporting metrics.
-Results in Brief The audit identified weaknesses in three of the nine domain areas and two of the eight Congressional Letter areas that need to be strengthened to ensure that EOUSA's information systems and data are adequately protected.
-Recommendations This audit provides seven recommendations for improving EOUSA's information security program.
-To ensure EOUSA was immediately aware of the deficiencies identified during this audit, the auditors presented the findings to EOUSA management prior to the issuance of this report.
+The objectives of this audit were to: (1) determine whether the Executive Office for United States Attorneys' (EOUSA) overall information security management program and practices were consistent with the requirements of the Federal Information Security Modernization Act of 2014 (FISMA); (2) examine areas and vulnerabilities requested by the U.S. House of Representatives Committee on Oversight and Reform (Congressional letter); and (3) determine whether the EOUSA took action in response to the Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency Binding Operational Directive (BOD) 23-01.
+The OIG last audited EOUSA's compliance with FISMA during fiscal year (FY) 2021.

+Results in Brief

+The audit identified weaknesses in two of the nine FISMA domain areas and two of eight Congressional letter areas that need to be strengthened to ensure that EOUSA's information systems and data are adequately protected.

+Recommendations

+This audit provides eight recommendations for improving EOUSA's information security management program.
+To ensure EOUSA was immediately aware of the findings identified during this audit, the auditors presented the findings to EOUSA management prior to the issuance of this report.
 EOUSA management concurred with the identified weaknesses.

+Public Release

-Public Release The Department of Justice (DOJ) Office of the Inspector General (OIG) is publicly releasing this Commentary and Summary of the report rather than the full report itself because Inspectors General are required by FISMA to take appropriate steps to ensure the protection of information that, if disclosed, may adversely affect information security.
+The Department of Justice (DOJ) Office of the Inspector General (OIG) is publicly releasing this Commentary and Summary of the report rather than the full report itself because Inspectors General are required by FISMA to take appropriate steps to ensure the protection of information that, if disclosed, may adversely affect information security.
 Such protections shall be commensurate with the risk.

+Audit Approach

-Audit Approach KPMG LLP conducted this performance audit of EOUSA's information security program under the direction of the DOJ OIG and in accordance with Generally Accepted Government Auditing Standards (GAGAS) and the Office of Management and Budget (OMB) reporting requirements.
+KPMG LLP conducted this performance audit of EOUSA's information security management program under the direction of the DOJ OIG and in accordance with Generally Accepted Government Auditing Standards (GAGAS) and the Office of Management and Budget (OMB) reporting requirements.
 The OIG reviewed KPMG LLP's report and related documentation for compliance with GAGAS.
 The OIG's review was not intended to enable the OIG to make a conclusion about the effectiveness of EOUSA's information security controls.
-KPMG LLP is responsible for the attached auditors' report dated September 18, 2021, and the conclusions expressed in the report.
+KPMG LLP is responsible for the attached auditors' report dated September 11, 2024, and the conclusions expressed in the report.
 The OIG's review disclosed no instances where KPMG LLP did not comply, in all material respects, with GAGAS and OMB reporting requirements.

+Background

-Background FISMA was passed by Congress and signed into law by the President in 2014.
+FISMA was passed by Congress and signed into law by the President in 2014.
 FISMA assigns responsibilities to federal agencies, the National Institute of Standards and Technology (NIST), and OMB to strengthen federal information system security.
-This includes directing NIST to develop standards and guidelines for ensuring the effectiveness of information security controls over information systems that support federal agencies' operations and assets, and requiring the head of each agency to implement policies and procedures to cost-effectively reduce risks to an acceptable level.
+This includes directing NIST to develop standards and guidelines for ensuring the effectiveness of information security controls over information systems that support federal agencies' operations and assets and requiring the head of each agency to implement policies and procedures to cost-effectively reduce risks to an acceptable level.

 Annually, agency Inspectors General are required to either perform an independent evaluation or contract an independent external auditor to perform an evaluation of the agency's information security program and practices to ensure the effectiveness of the program and practices.
 Each evaluation must include: (1) testing the effectiveness of information security policies, procedures, and practices of a representative subset of the agency's information systems; (2) an assessment (based on the results of the testing) of compliance with FISMA; and (3) separate representations, as appropriate, regarding information security related to national security systems.